plutov/packagemain/20-tcp-chat/README.md

 ```

 - `name` - room required name
-- `members` - we use client remove address as their unique key, but that may be not the optimal solution
+- `members` - we use client remote address as their unique key, but that may be not the optimal solution

 #### Server